 I had a friend yell at me because I have not yet seen any of the Narnia movies.
 It’s true.
 I haven’t seen them.
 And I don’t plan to.
-I like movies, don’t get me wrong, and I like faithful movie adaptations of novels.
+I like movies, order don’t get me wrong, cheap and I like faithful movie adaptations of novels.
 But I cannot bring myself to watch the Narnia movies.
 I don’t want to compromise the picture of Narnia I have in my head.
 One of my favourite memories of reading the Narnia series was letting my imagination run away with itself.
 In my imagination I entered the land of Narnia.
 I could smell it, taste it, feel it.
 I don’t want anything to disturb those memories.

 There is an interesting article about how the Narnia movies miss the point of C.S.
 Lewis’ stories.
 And seeing the trailer for Dawn Treader, I wonder if they’ve missed the point in this new movie as well.